dtbuchholz/basin-wxm-fetch/README.md

 ## Usage

-Running `src/main.py` will fetch remote files from Tableland [Basin](https://github.com/tablelandnetwork/basin-cli), download them locally (to a temporary directory), and then extract them into the `data` directory with [`go-car`](https://github.com/ipld/go-car).
-Then, it'll run queries on the data.
+Running `src/main.py` will fetch remote files from Tableland [Basin](https://github.com/tablelandnetwork/basin-cli), load them into a `polars` dataframe, and then run queries on the data.

-To use default time ranges set to the full data set, run:
+To use default time ranges (the full dataset), run:

 ```sh
 make run